xcore/xcore_template/README.rst

     -include ../module_xcommon/build/Makefile.common
     -include ../../xcommon/module_xcommon/build/Makefile.common

 #.
-Once you have your specific modules set up you can remove the template directories, and rename the README_template.rst file to README.rst.
+Once you have your specific modules set up you can remove the template directories.

 #.
 Now you can stage all the new files and do the repositories first commit and push it to a newly created github repo with the same name.
 You can do that like this::

 	git add -A
 	git commit -am "First commit"
 	git push -u origin master

+#.
+Now you can remove this README.rst file, rename the README_template.rst file to README.rst, and fill in the blanks.
+Use ``git commit`` and ``git push`` as normal.

 That's all...